No need for take-out when you’ve got this yummy recipe for simple and flavorful homemade sweet and sour chicken!

 How to Make Sweet and Sour Chicken

 SAUCE.
 Start by preparing the sweet and sour sauce.
-In a medium pot, add the pineapple juice, 2/3 cup water, vinegar, sugars, salt, soy sauce and ketchup.
+In a medium pot, add the pineapple juice, water, vinegar, sugars, salt, soy sauce and ketchup.
 Bring everything to a boil.
 Add 1-1 ½ inches of oil to a frying pan.
-Set the temperature to medium high-high heat.
+Set the temperature to low-medium heat.

 CHICKEN.
 Use a large Ziploc bag and add the cornstarch, then the chicken pieces.
 Shake until all the pieces are evenly coated.
 Beat the eggs in a bowl and add the flour into a separate bowl.
 Dip each piece of chicken into the egg, then into the flour.
 Once coated add to the hot oil.

 **TIP** Keep the breading crisp and light.
 You don’t want any of the coatings to be too thick.
 You can make this without cornstarch, but you won’t get quite the same result.
 If you’re looking for a substitute try using tapioca flour/starch.

 Cook the chicken for 2-3 minutes flipping until cooked through and crispy.
 Once they are crisp, place them on an unprepared cookie sheet.

 PEPPERS & PINEAPPLE.
 Once all the pieces have been cooked and are resting on the baking sheet, heat up 2 tablespoons oil in a separate frying pan.
 Add the bell peppers and pineapple and cook for 1-2 minutes, until tender and crisp.